hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

 #### Custom Quorum Resolvers
 Cluster Quorum gives an ability to provide custom quorum resolvers.
-With custom resolvers instead of sticking to a fixed size, you can implement any quorum resolution logic of your own.
-Cluster Quorum will call your quorum resolver when a quorums happens on the member.
+With custom resolvers, instead of sticking to a fixed size, you can implement any quorum resolution logic of your own.
+Cluster Quorum will call your quorum resolver when a quorum happens on the member.

-Your custom resolver must implement `QuorumResolver` interface that can seen below.
+Your custom resolver must implement `QuorumResolver` interface that can be seen below.

 ```java
 public interface QuorumResolver {